 Zucchini Fritters

 Our garden is already producing an abundance of squash and zucchini.
-We have already given away some of our bounty to neighbors and friends, and we’ve had plenty ourselves, even though Leo says that he really doesn’t like squash and zucchini.
-But when I made these fritters a few days ago, Leo said that he really liked zucchini prepared this way.
+We have already given away some of our bounty to neighbors and friends, and we've had plenty ourselves.
+But when I made these zucchini fritters a few days ago, he really liked zucchini prepared this way.

 • 2 teaspoons baking powder